siddharth-sekhar/Disease-Grading-of-Macular-Edema-Risk-in-Fundus-Image/README.markdown

    ```
 5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
-(Note: If no LICENSE file exists, contact the repository owner for clarification.)

-## References
-- Porwal, P., et al. (2018).
-"Indian Diabetic Retinopathy Image Dataset (IDRiD): A Database for Diabetic Retinopathy Screening Research." *IEEE Dataport*.
-- Giancardo, L., et al. (2012).
-"Exudate-based diabetic macular edema detection in fundus images using publicly available datasets." *Medical Image Analysis*.

 ## Contact
 For questions or issues, please open an issue on GitHub or contact the repository owner, [siddharth-sekhar](https://github.com/siddharth-sekhar).